km5es/Drone-Project-code/README.md

 [ ] Add shell script that performs all of the above.

-[ ] Add the GNU Radio codes used for generating the calibration waveforms.
+[x] Add the GNU Radio codes used for generating the calibration waveforms.

-[ ] Add the ROS nodes and mission.csv file/folders as well
+[x] Add the ROS nodes and mission.csv file/folders as well

+[ ] Add 3D CAD files?